 - Frankincense essential oil is one of the most important oils for aging skin as it is cytophylactic which means it regenerates skin cells.
 Frankincense tones and rejuvenates; it’s one of the most important oils for improving skin tone, as well as reducing scar tissue.

 - Ylang Ylang essential oil helps to balance sebum production and aids in calming irritated skin.
 It has a blissful aroma, which makes it sensuous and calming.
-It can also be useful for treating anxiety, depression, stress and tension.
+It can also be helpful for treating anxiety, depression, stress and tension.

-- Mandarin essential oil is great for calming tired minds, easing insomnia, and is antibacterial as well.
+- Mandarin essential oil is great for calming tired minds, and easing insomnia, and is antibacterial as well.

 - Grapefruit essential oil is wonderful in cleansing products as it’s fresh and uplifting, so it helps to lift your mood.
 It’s an antiseptic, astringent, and tonic which helps detoxify and tone the skin to help improve complexion.

 This is just a tiny list of how essential oils are beneficial for our skin, bodies and minds.
-I will be touching on more detail in upcoming posts of how valuable essential oils can be, especially for our skin.
+I will be touching on more detail in upcoming posts about how valuable essential oils can be, especially for our skin.

 Here’s to your Health,